Back home to well-being

 A safe environment

-We provide you a safe environment in which you can learn about and experiment with nervous system and emotional regulation.
+We provide you a safe environment where you are listened to, your symptoms are acknowledged and in which you can learn, experiment and practice.

 Regulating the nervous system

-The more you will be in regulated states, the more you will benefit from your innate capacity to recover and heal, and the more you will feel nourished by your relationships.
+The more you will be in regulated states, the resilient you become, the longer the periods you are calm will become, and the more you will feel nourished by your relationships.

 Emotional regulation

-Emotional competences are complementary to neural regulation.
-They can be developed and improved for a better emotional regulation, more resilience, building high-quality relationships, influencing and conflict resolution.
+Emotional competences are complementary to nervous system regulation.
+They can be developed and improved for a better emotional regulation, more resilience.
+This helps building high-quality relationships, influencing and conflict resolution.
+You will different ways to upregulate positive emotions and regulate unpleasant emotions down.
+You will learn to

 Supporting practices